-Balloon catheters are widely used in a range of minimally invasive medical procedures, both therapeutic and diagnostic.
+The balloon catheter is used to deliver stents, open blockages, and dilate vessels as part of minimally invasive procedures.
 These include delivering stents, opening blockages, and dilating vessels.
-Being very specialized, non invasive medical devices of high precision, balloon catheters production requires extensive know how.
-In this article, we discuss the design considerations, as well as take a look at manufacturing overview of balloon catheters.
+Non invasive medical devices of high precision requires extensive production know how.
+In this article, we discuss the design considerations and provide a brief overview of the balloon catheter manufacturing process.

 Today high-pressure balloons can have thinner walls, higher strength, smaller profiles and can be utilized in a wide range of minimally invasive procedures.
 They can be produced in a wide range of diameters, lengths, and shapes.

-Enhancements in balloon design and technology provide increased flexibility to designers of medical devices, making the development of new and improved devices possible.
+Balloon design and technology enhancements provide increased flexibility for device designers who are involved in developing a new and improved device.
 As a result, high-pressure balloons are used in a variety of diagnostic and therapeutic procedures:

-There are some key performance characteristics that highly influence balloon catheter design.
-The first is the time required to inflate and deflate the balloon (inflation/deflation time), which should be minimized as much as possible.
+The time required to inflate and deflate the balloon should as minimal as possible.

 In order to achieve this, catheter manufacturers try to design the balloon in a way that maximizes the inner area of the inflation balloon.

 The second key characteristic is the catheter’s tracking ability to advance through the desired path and reach the treatment area.
 This is important for complex anatomy, eg. in neurological balloon catheter applications.